infobloxopen/fwdpolicy/README.md

 ## Description

-The *fwdpolicy* plugin is a copy of the *forward* plugin from coredns/coredns with an additional feature to add new policies via external plugin.
+The *fwdpolicy* plugin is a copy of the *forward* plugin from https://github.com/coredns/coredns with an additional feature that enables you to add new policies via external plugins.

 ## Syntax

 Syntax is identical to the *forward* plugin from coredns/coredns.
 See `README-forward.md`, which is a copy of the forward plugin README from coredns/coredns.

+## Forwarding Policy Plugins

+Below is a list of forwarding policy plugins that work with this plugin.
+If you write your own, please add them to this list.

+[conditional](https://github.com/chrisohaver/conditional) - enables expression based forwarding policies

-## Writing a forwarding policy plugin
+## Writing a Forwarding Policy Plugin

 Any plugin that implements the `Policy` interface can be used as a forwarding policy plugin.